williamslab/ped-sim/README.md

 different founder spouses and are thus half-siblings.
 In consequence, the ultimate descendants in generation 4 are a mix of (full) first cousins and half-second cousins.

+### Example def file: `example/cousins-parent-sex-assign.def`

+Example pedigrees with sex assignments are in `example/cousins-parent-sex-assign.def`, which includes the three possible ways that full first cousins can be related: through two brothers, two sisters, or a sister and brother.
+Taking the second definition as an example:

+    def sis-1cousin 10 3
+    2 0 2  1sF  2sF
+    3 1

+As in other example pedigrees for cousins, generation two contains two branches and these default to having generation 1, branch 1 as their parent branch (and they are therefore full siblings).
+The sex assignments are the last two fields on the generation 2 line: `1sF` indicates that the `i1` individual in branch 1 should be female and `2sF` similarly says that branch 2's `i1` individual needs to be female.

 ### Other example def files